Let’s face it, marketing can be hard! In each marketing blog post, we hope you’ll find the information you need for your business marketing success.

 Brand History: Start at the Beginning of the Brand Book

-As I mentioned in the last post, we’re going to be building our sample Brand Book on the Rubber Duckie Brand.
-The reasons for choosing this brand over any other are varied but include being a “duck,” not having vigilant brand guardians searching the web for every unauthorized mention, and being both iconic and well-known.…
+As I mentioned in the last post, we will build our sample Brand Book on the Rubber Duckie Brand.
+The reasons for choosing this Brand over any other are varied.
+Still, they include being a “duck,” not having vigilant brand guardians searching the web for every unauthorized mention, and being both iconic and well-known.
+As…

 Read More about Brand History: Start at the Beginning of the Brand Book